 - A SCLD and YFS recognized club/association.

 - In good standing with Lassonde School of Engineering.

 - Purpose and need of space – Your weekly office hours must be included.

 - Ability and willingness to share space between compatible clubs.

 - Student organization membership (# of active numbers).

-- General impact of the club: Services provided to the Lassonde and York community and previous years involvement with campus activities.
+- The general impact of the club: Services provided to the Lassonde and York community and previous years’ involvement with campus activities.